-With a background in applied mathematics, my chief research interests are in the analysis of (mostly biological) complex dynamical systems, using mathematical tools from network theory, information theory and stochastic processes.
+With a background in applied mathematics, Lionel's chief research interests are in the analysis of (mostly biological) complex dynamical systems, using mathematical tools from network theory, information theory and stochastic processes.

-new approaches in the evolutionary theory of neutral (not neural!) networks.
-I have since completed a successful post-doctoral project with Dr. Seth Bullock of Southampton University, analysing the influence of spatial embedding on the structure and dynamics of complex networks.
+Lionel gained his DPhil degree at Sussex in 2004 under the tutelage of Dr. Inman Harvey, during which time he developed new approaches in the evolutionary theory of neutral (not neural!) networks.
+He has since completed a successful post-doctoral project with Dr. Seth Bullock of Southampton University, analysing the influence of spatial embedding on the structure and dynamics of complex networks.

-In 2010 I joined Dr. Anil Seth's Neurodynamics and Consciousness Lab as a post-doc, where I research the causal dynamics of information flow in complex neural systems, particularly as they relate to phenomena of consciousness.
-Using techniques from information theory and time series analysis, the chief aims of my research are (i) to elucidate the relationship between network structure and functional behaviour, (ii) derive useful macroscopic descriptions for large-scale neural systems, and (iii) investigate how the previous aims can be actualised from empirical neural data, such as EEG/MEG, fMRI, etc.
+In 2010 he joined Dr. Anil Seth's Neurodynamics and Consciousness Lab as a post-doc, where he researches the causal dynamics of information flow in complex neural systems, particularly as they relate to phenomena of consciousness.
+Using techniques from information theory and time series analysis, the chief aims of his research are (i) to elucidate the relationship between network structure and functional behaviour, (ii) derive useful macroscopic descriptions for large-scale neural systems, and (iii) investigate how the previous aims can be actualised from empirical neural data, such as EEG/MEG, fMRI, etc.

 Click here for more information about Dr. Lionel Barnett.

-More specifically, inspired by Integrated Information Theory, a major focus of my work is on the development of potential measures of conscious level that quantify the extent to which neural dynamics simultaneously generate and integrate information.
-In other words, I work on modelling and developing our mathematical understanding of neural complexity, as well as deriving statistical techniques for applying abstract measures based on this concept to neuroimaging data.
+More specifically, inspired by Integrated Information Theory, a major focus of his work is on the development of potential measures of conscious level that quantify the extent to which neural dynamics simultaneously generate and integrate information.
+In other words, Adam works on modelling and developing our mathematical understanding of neural complexity, as well as deriving statistical techniques for applying abstract measures based on this concept to neuroimaging data.
 A key component of this involves developing methodology for quantifying the strength of directed interactions (functional connectivity) between neural dynamical variables, and this leads to applications broadly across neuroscience.
-Datasets I have analysed include EEG recordings from subjects undergoing general anaesthesia, and intracranial depth electrode recordings from awake and asleep epileptic patients.
+Datasets Adam has analysed include EEG recordings from subjects undergoing general anaesthesia, and intracranial depth electrode recordings from awake and asleep epileptic patients.

-I am also interested in the role of metacognition (knowledge of knowing) in conscious awareness, and research ways of modelling and measuring metacognition at both the behavioural and neural level.
+Adam is also interested in the role of metacognition (knowledge of knowing) in conscious awareness, and researches ways of modelling and measuring metacognition at both the behavioural and neural level.

-In 2006 I completed my PhD in theoretical physics at the University of Oxford, and the topic of my thesis was string/M-theory.
-Before this I studied mathematics undergraduate and Masters (Parts I, II and III of the Tripos) at St John's College, Cambridge.
+In 2006 Adam completed his PhD in theoretical physics at the University of Oxford, and the topic of his thesis was string/M-theory.
+Before this he studied mathematics undergraduate and Masters (Parts I, II and III of the Tripos) at St John's College, Cambridge.